Supplemental Security Income (SSI)

 Social Security Benefits for People Living with HIV/AIDS

 Information from the National Association of Social Workers for people with HIV infection regarding disability benefits available through Social Security.
-[PDF]
+This serves as a resource guide for social workers and other care providers to assist clients with determining eligibility and applying to these federal programs.

 Back to top